itchono/Comrade/src/Comrade/README.md

 * __Add the bot to your Discord server__.
 Make sure the bot has permissions to `read messages, send messages, embed links, attach files, create webhooks` at the very least.

 ## 2. Databases
 Comrade uses two database services to operate.
-You need to supply login information for these two databases to the bot.
+You need to supply login information for one of them to the bot.
 Both of these services are free to use.
 The bot will set up these databases automatically once it connects to them.

 ### A) MongoDB
 MongoDB is used for server-side configuration, and persisting information.
 It is critical to many core features of the bot.